culm.at

 Labels

-The Labels tab provides Import and Export wizards for bulk classification operations.
+The Labels tab provides Synchronize from Labels and Synchronize to Labels wizards for bulk classification operations.

 See Labels and Search for details.